-Another tool is the Leveling Options button on the Resource bar.
-When leveling the schedule using the leveling options box leveling may be performed for resources or individual tasks or the entire project.
-After the leveling is applied the Leveling Gantt in the bottom pane will show the original schedule with tan bars and the result of the leveling with blue bars.
+Another approach to leveling is Leveling Options on the Resource bar.
+When leveling the schedule using the Resource Leveling dialog box, leveling may be performed for resources, individual tasks or the entire project.
+After leveling is applied, the Leveling Gantt in the lower pane will display a comparison of the original schedule represented with tan bars and the result of leveling with blue bars.

-To reveal the Leveling options:
+To display Resource Leveling dialog box:

 Resource Leveling options